-The fluid is considered an exudate if any of the following are found:
+The fluid is considered an exudate if any of the following are present:

-Ratio of pleural fluid to serum protein > 0.5
+The ratio of pleural fluid to serum protein is greater than 0.5

-Ratio of pleural fluid to serum LDH > 0.6
+The ratio of pleural fluid to serum LDH is greater than 0.6

-Pleural fluid LDH > two-thirds of the upper limits of normal serum value
+The pleural fluid LDH value is greater than two-thirds of the upper limit of the normal serum value

-Frankly purulent fluid indicates an empyema (an anaerobic empyema is indicated if the fluid has a putrid odour).
+Frankly purulentfluid indicates an empyema (an anaerobic empyema is likely if the fluid has a putrid odour).

-Grossly bloody fluid is usually associated with trauma.
-Less common causes include TB, aortic dissection, ruptured aortic aneurysm or malignancy.
+Grossly bloodyfluid is usually associated with trauma.
+Less common causes include tuberculosis (TB), aorticdissection, ruptured aortic aneurysm and malignancy.

 Black pleural fluid is extremely rare, indicative of only a few diseases, including: